Johan Daniel Herholdt

-Biography
+Early life and education

 Johan Daniel Herholdt was born in 1818 in Copenhagen.
 He first trained and worked as a carpenter until 1840.
 In quiet months when work was scarce, he attended evening classes at the Royal Academy and took drawing lessons in the daytime, studying first under Gustav Hetsch and later Michael Gottlieb Bindesbøll.
 From 1841, he travelled in Denmark, Norway and Northern Germany, studying buildings and working along the way.
 In 1845, he returned to Copenhagen to complete his studies in architecture.

+Career

 Herholdt's first assignments were mainly large villas and a few manor houses.
 His major breakthrough came when he won the first architectural competition of its kind in Denmark, for the design of a new building for the Copenhagen University Library.
 His winning Neo-Gothic design started a trend in Danish architecture which was typified by the strong use of red brick in large-scale cultural and civic buildings.
 It was to last for the next half century.
 His building was also the first in Denmark to rely on a structural system of cast iron.
 The library was completed in 1861 and the same year he became a member of the Academy.

 His later works include Copenhagen's second Central Station and a building for the National Bank of Denmark, both demolished, and Odense City Hall.
 He was responsible for the design of a building complex for the College of Advanced Technology where he also served as a teacher.